b3-exmo/b3-exmo.github.io/docs/LGBT/LGBTQ.md

 ### God commanded it
 *"But God commanded it!
 His ways are higher than our ways!"*

 Yeah?
 He did?
 Through his prophets?
 Those prophets whom we can never tell if they're [[Prophets#Speaking as such|speaking as a man]] or not until years after?
-The same prophets who told us that [[Race|black people don't get to participate in saving priesthood ordinances]], but then just said "jk lol they're cool now"?
+The same prophets who told us that [[Race|black people don't get to participate in saving priesthood ordinances]], but then "jk lol they're cool now"?
 The same prophets who blamed God for the policy that straight kids of gay parents don't deserve to be saved unless they denounce and abandon their family? (families are very important btw) but then reversed the policy and blamed God again for the reversal?

 Representing an eternal, unchanging deity and then changing His applicable teachings isn't a good look.
 Makes people wonder if the prophets actually represent God.

 &nbsp;

 ## What do we do?
 From my perspective, it isn't very complicated.
 Let people live their life.
 You don't have to do a damned thing.
-If the home neighboring yours has a newlywed gay couple move in, you don't have to do anything about it.
+If the home neighboring yours has a newlywed gay couple move in, you *don't have to do anything* about it.
 You don't have to wonder what's happening in their bedroom.
-You don't have to think about whether their romance is legitimate or not.
+You don't have to think about whether their romance is legitimate or not&mdash;not any more than if it were a hetero couple moving in.
+If you spend any amount of time brooding over what your neighbor is doing in their bedroom or if they truly love each other, you really need a different hobby.

 LGBTQ+ includes a wide variety of people, and I've only really written notes on the first two of those letters in the acronym.
-I imagine much of the same notes here apply to someone coming out as trans, though.
-Let them live their lives.
+I imagine much of the same notes here apply to someone coming out as trans, though. *Just let them live their lives*.
 Don't make life harder for anyone than it already is.
 Asexuality exists.
 Intersex exists.
+Those people are not any less valid than you or me.

 &nbsp;